dakk/jquery-multilang/README.md

 jquery-multilang
 ================

-Simple multilanguage plugin for jquery.
+Simple and fast multilanguage plugin for jquery.

 Usage